 Employers of archaeologists include:

-Look into the growth area of rescue archaeology.
-Also known as commercial/contract/compliance or salvage archaeology, it takes place before any building work or land development.
+In addition, you can look for opportunities in the area of rescue archaeology.
+This can also be known as commercial, contract, compliance, preventive or salvage archaeology, and it takes place before any building work or land development.

 Skills for your CV